Rita Fan: After NPCSC

 In February 2021, Fan said that those who want to run in the Legislative Council should be nominated by the election committee, and that district councillors should be banned from selecting the Chief Executive.
 In addition, Fan claimed that "Why have we seen the chaos in Hong Kong?
 That's because non-patriots with ill-intent and those who want to use foreign powers to destroy Hong Kong's prosperity and stability were elected.
 They then created trouble in Legco and district councils.
 That made Hong Kong an unfavourable place to live and work."

 In March 2021, Fan claimed that electoral changes by the NPCSC to only allow "patriots" to serve in the government might lead to earlier universal suffrage for the Chief Executive position.

 In August 2022, after John Lee and other government officials criticized Nancy Pelosi over visiting Taiwan, despite Article 13 of the Basic Law stipulating that the local government is not responsible for foreign affairs, Fan said that Lee and the government had not contradicted the Basic Law.

+In April 2023, Fan said that District Councils should have democratically elected seats limited to 22%, to protect from "Western forces or Taiwan independence advocates."